 Question Management response 5.
-Were any changes made to the estimation processes in 2020/21 and, if so, what was the reason for these?
-No changes have currently been proposed for the estimation processes in 2020/21.
+Were any changes made to the estimation processes in 2021/22 and, if so, what was the reason for these?
+No changes have currently been proposed for the estimation processes in 2021/22.
 However due to the impact of Covid-19 estimates in relation to impairment allowance for bad/doubtful debts are currently being reviewed to ensure these are provided for at an appropriate level.
-6. How do management identify the need for and apply specialised skills or knowledge related to accounting Management review the requirements as contained within the CIPFA code of practice and accounting standards to determine which estimates require input from experts. estimates?
+6. How do management identify the need for and apply specialised skills or knowledge related to accounting estimates?
+Management review the requirements as contained within the CIPFA Code of Practice and accounting standards to determine which estimates require input from experts.
 Where sufficient expert knowledge is available in house this is utilised and where not available the council will obtain the expert advice from suitably qualified organisations/companies.
 7. How does the Authority determine what control activities are needed for significant accounting estimates, including the controls at any service providers or management experts?
-Review of materiality of estimate in accounts determines level of controls required.
+Review of materiality of estimate in accounts determines the level of controls required.
 This is based on professional judgement and the level of subjectivity required for the estimates.
+Grant Thornton as part of the financial statements audit test the councils estimates and report back to Audit Committee on their findings within the Audit Findings Report.
+Grant Thornton were satisfied with the review undertaken as part of the 2020/21 financial statements audit and did not make any recommendations.
 8. How do management monitor the operation of control activities related to accounting estimates, including the key controls at any service providers or management experts?
 The outcome of any estimation procedure undertaken by internal/external experts is reviewed by the technical accountancy team, with appropriate segregation, for consistency with expectations and prior methods used/outcomes, with all areas of material movement being investigated/questioned to provide a valid rational for that movement.